 The Original Sexual Revolutionary

 Until janet. she had been known as “Miss Jackson if you’re nasty,” but now, some would say, she was the one being “nasty.”
 Janet disagrees, however (as do I) – because as she once said, what she does “has class to it.”
-In yesterday’s Billboard interview, she reiterated that she tried to do it “tastefully,” and perhaps with the exception of some of the lyrics to “If” – she succeeded.
+In an interview with Billboard, she reiterated that she tried to do it “tastefully,” and perhaps with the exception of some of the lyrics to “If” – she succeeded.

 Her image and the content of her lyrics were not the only thing that evolved, though.
 The sound of her music had too.
 With janet. she took a more subdued approach.
 Gone were the 80s, and with it that signature 80s sound.
 In came the slinky, smooth 90s R&B grooves, like the timeless “That’s the Way Love Goes.”